 - Installation into a top-level domain or sub-domain (without a directory/path component in the URL) is preferred.
 Directory paths will not be as convenient to use and have not been thoroughly tested.

 - If your hosting provider doesn't allow Unix shell access, you might have trouble getting everything to work.

 Unpack the Friendica files into the root of your web server document area.
 If you are able to do so, we recommend using git to clone the source repository rather than to use a packaged tar or zip file.
 This makes the software much easier to update.
-The Linux command to clone the repository into a directory "mywebsite" would be
+The Linux commands to clone the repository into a directory "mywebsite" would be

 git clone https://github.com/friendica/friendica.git mywebsite cd mywebsite bin/composer.phar install

 Make sure the folder view/smarty3 exists and is writable by the webserver user